Charles McDew: Personal life and death

-McDew is survived by his daughter, Eva (Dion) Goodman.
-He lived in St. Paul, Minnesota.
-He was retired from Metropolitan State University in Minneapolis, Minnesota, where he had taught classes in the history of the civil rights movement, African-American history and classes in social and cultural awareness.
+McDew died on April 3, 2018, aged 79, of a heart attack, while visiting his longtime partner in West Newton, Massachusetts.
+At the time of his death, he lived in St. Paul, Minnesota.
+He was retired from Metropolitan State University in Minneapolis, where he had taught classes in the history of the civil rights movement, African American history and classes in social and cultural awareness.

-McDew died on April 3, 2018, of a heart attack while visiting his longtime partner in Massachusetts.
-He was 79.